darrell-d/debugging/debugging.md

 * Look at the output, what does it tell you?
 Read it carefully and slowly.
 * Which source file does the issue occur in?
 	* Which function?
 	* Which line?
   	* What specific statement?
 	* Start answering the first question and go deeper.
 * What values do you think your variables have?
 Print these values to screen to verify what they are.
 * Be very liberal with your debug print statements.
 Put them before and after where you suspect the problem is happening.
 * Are you loading the right file?
 * Are you *sure* you're loading the right file?
 * Is there some caching going on anywhere on the OS/Server/Compiler/Browser/Proxy level?
+	* Always logout and then login after clearing your cache
 * Are all of your variables correctly spelled?
 * Are your variable and function names spelled correctly?
 * Do you have semi-colons in the right place?